dblia/elastic-rolling-restart/readme.rst

 - In case the tool fails or is interrupted while it is running, shard allocation may be remain disabled.
 In that case you should re-enable it manually.
-- You shouldn't include the master node into the list of nodes, otherwise that node will be restarted twice.
 - The Elasticsearch service name *must* be identical to all given nodes.

 .. vim: set textwidth=79 :